edawson/LaunChair/README.md

 out of the box.
 While nothing in LaunChair prevents it from working on Windows, it has not been tested on the platform.

-## Current Status
-LaunChair is stable and compatible with Python 2.4-2.7.
-A new method, lcpro, is under active development on the dev branch. lcpro provides a pipeline-based wrapper for LaunChair that prevents users from having to write so many BASH loops and instead relies on a series of config files.
-These files are in a YAML-like format.
-In the future, lcpro will support full pipelining of Tasks, input/output handling, logging, restarting jobs, and more advanced parallel environment configuration.
-Stay tuned.

 ## What LaunChair is:
 1. A simple framework for running shell commands in parallel.
 2. A pure-Python module with no dependencies.
 3. A way to utilize all of the cores on a single machine.

-## What LaunChair isn't:
-1. A replacement for a real job scheduler like SLURM or SGE.
-2. An MPI-based parallel job launcher.
-3. Complicated; LaunChair is simple first and foremost.
-   There should be almost no learning curve, and that is undoubtedly its best attribute.
-4. Omniscient: LaunChair doesn't know a lot about your system or what you're doing with it.
-And for most tasks, that's okay!
-5. Perfect.
-LaunChair is a work in progress and developed mostly for personal use.
-If you have suggestions for how to improve it please contact me!

 ## Using LaunChair
 LaunChair is designed to get you up and running quick so you can kick back and relax while your job runs.
 Let's do a quick example